dilipabc/node_frame_1/README.md

 # node_frame_1

 Easy to work with Node Js.
-This is a Node Js framework with you can easy make any type of rest API and website.
+This is a Node Js framework with you can easily make any type of rest API and website.